 4) Create the trust deed

-A trust needs a legally binding deed to become active.
-The trust deed outlines all legal arrangements, including the responsibilities of the trustee, the beneficiaries, and the details of trust property, which refers to the assets held within the trust, such as business profits, investments, or real estate.
+To become active, a trust needs a legally binding deed.
+The deed outlines all legal arrangements, including the trustee's and beneficiaries' responsibilities and the details of trust property (e.g., business profits, investments, or real estate).

 5) Settling the family trust